ftrackhq/integrations/tools/cookiecutter-framework-project/{{cookiecutter.project_name}}/README.md

 ### Preparations

-Install Poetry
+1. Install Poetry

-Create a Python >=3.7, <3.12 virtual environment.
+2. Create a Python 3.7 virtual environment.
 If you're using an Apple Silicon chip, follow the instructions in the [How to install compatible PySide2 on Silicon based Mac](../../README.md#how-to-install-compatible-pyside2-on-silicon-based-mac) section.

-Activate the virtual environment.
+3. Activate the virtual environment.

+4. If any dependent libraries updated, make sure to release them to PyPi prior to building the plugin.

-Update release notes.
+5. Update release notes.

-Set or bump version in pyproject.toml:
+6. Set or bump version in pyproject.toml:

 ```bash
     poetry version prerelease